mikaelbr/writings/js-syntax-series/let-var-be-const.md

 ## 360 Function Scope

 The main difference between the original `var` and the new `let`/`const` is how they handle scope.
-Scope is, as we know the collected information we can access in a particular space in our code.
+The scope is, as we know the collected information we can access in a particular space in our code.
 When we talk about what scope a variable is in, we mean where we can access it. `var` has something we call function scope: A variable is available in the entire function it's created in or globally if it's created at the top level.
-Lower scopes inherit the outer scope, so this means that functions created in the scope where we can access `var` variables, can also acces the variable.
+Lower scopes inherit the outer scope, so this means that functions created in the scope where we can access `var` variables, can also access the variable.
 Let's look at an example to make this a bit more clear:

 ```js
 (function () {